We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 4. Cleaning Supplies

+Another one of the factors that affect air quality is cleaning supplies.
 You can easily pollute your indoor air quality by cleaning with harsh chemicals.
 Over time, the air grows more and more contaminated as you ingest various products.
 Some things even create serious breathing issues when mixed together.
 Bleach is a product that shouldn’t be mixed with other things as it can create poisonous fumes.

 Opt for natural cleaning products whenever possible.
 There are many options on the market today, but you can also use old favorites such as vinegar and baking soda.